bitnami/containers/bitnami/postgres-exporter/README.md

-# Bitnami package for PostgreSQL Exporter
+# Bitnami Secure Image for PostgreSQL Exporter

 ## What is PostgreSQL Exporter?